thiagobien/ACL/workshop/09_Blue-green_and_Canary_Deployment/6_Istio_Traffic_Routing/README.md

     ![chart-select-dimension](../assets/chart-select-dimension.png)

 1. Your chart should now look something like this, already showing the traffic distribution between the two service instances.
+Finally, click the "Save to Service" button :one: in the upper right corner, so you can easily access this chart form the service overview from now on.

     ![chart-done](../assets/chart-done.png)